UK's Johnson says 'strong possibility' of no-deal split in EU trading ties

-The European Union and Britain are at loggerheads over fishing rights, economic fair play and dispute settlement, despite months of talks on a new deal to cover trade from Jan.
+The European Union and Britain are at loggerheads over fishing rights, economic fair play and dispute settlement, despite months of talks to cover trade from Jan.
 1 when the United Kingdom finally exits the bloc’s orbit.

 The two sides have set a deadline of Sunday to find agreement and prevent a chaotic break.

-After a meeting with his senior ministers, Johnson said they had agreed the treaty on the table did not work for Britain.
+After a meeting with his senior ministers, Johnson said the treaty on the table did not work for Britain.

 “We need to be very, very clear there’s now a strong possibility, strong possibility that we will have a solution that’s much more like an Australian relationship with the EU, than a Canadian relationship with the EU,” Johnson said.

 Australia, unlike Canada, has no comprehensive trade deal with the EU, leaving its trade mostly subject to tariffs.
-Johnson uses the comparison to suggest a deal is not necessary, though Australia has only a fraction of Britain’s trade links to Europe.
+Johnson uses the comparison to suggest a deal is not necessary, though Australia has only a fraction of Britain’s trade with Europe.

-“I do think it’s vital that everybody now gets ready for that Australian option,” Johnson said.

 Sterling dropped against the U.S. dollar to $1.3262 on the remarks, down from around $1.33.
 It was last almost 0.9 percent lower on the day at $1.3274.

-The British prime minister, speaking as EU leaders met in Brussels, said the stumbling block was the bloc’s insistence on “equivalence”, tying Britain to its labour, social and environmental standards in the future, as well as to state aid rules for corporate state subsidies.
+The British prime minister, who campaigned for Brexit on the platform of regaining Britain’s sovereignty, said the issue was the EU insisting on tying Britain to the bloc’s future labour, social and environmental standards, as well as state aid rules.

+The EU wants a so-called “ratchet clause” to ensure that Britain matches any future improvements in EU standards, to keep access to its market.

+“No-deal would not be a good thing but a bad deal would be even worse.
+Giving access to the common European Union market... should be on a level playing field,” said Belgian Prime Minister Alexander de Croo.

 While Johnson said the public and businesses needed to ready themselves for the prospect of no deal, he kept alive the prospect an accord could still be found.